Fidelity Framework as AI Refinery

 As Yann LeCun, Chief AI Scientist at Meta, noted: “A 17-year-old can learn to drive a car in about 20 hours of practice… And we have millions of hours of training data of people driving cars, but we still don’t have self-driving cars.
 So that means we’re missing something really, really big.”

-SpeakEZ’s Fidelity Framework represents a groundbreaking approach that addresses these fundamental limitations.
+Our Fidelity Framework addresses these limitations through a different starting point.
 The framework would include:

-2. Farscape CLI: Would provide seamless integration with verified C/C++ libraries
+- Farscape CLI: Would provide integration with verified C/C++ libraries

-This constellation of technologies would create a principled foundation for high-trust AI deployment that combines correctness with high performance.
-And for those organizations interested in advanced certification, Fidelity would also include high-assurance capabilities through a bridge to the F*(F-star) verification framework that will be detailed in future technical publications.
+Together these would form a foundation for high-trust AI deployment that holds correctness and performance in the same path.
+For workloads that require formal certification, our Fidelity Framework would add high-assurance capabilities through a bridge to the F* (F-star) verification framework, which we will detail in future technical publications.

 Type Safety for Neural Representations

-A cornerstone of SpeakEZ’s approach is Clef’s sophisticated type system, which provides compile-time safety without runtime overhead.
-This represents a fundamental shift from the current paradigm where models must learn constraints through extensive training rather than having these constraints built into their foundation.
+A cornerstone of our approach is Clef’s type system, which provides compile-time safety without runtime overhead.
+This shifts away from the current paradigm where models must learn constraints through extensive training rather than having these constraints built into their foundation.
 And it follows that even in model training the burden of runtime marshaling of tensor shapes conveys an outsized time and computational cost for current model building practices.

 Consider how neural networks process data through tensor operations, where shape inconsistencies and dimensional mismatches are common sources of errors that can only be detected at runtime in Python-based frameworks.
 Through the use of Clef and Furnace, those runtime considerations would be resolved before compilation even begins: